Politics & International Relations - Politics & Data Science

 POL40950 Introduction to Statistics (Autumn)

-POL42340 Programming for Soc Scientists (Spring)
+POL42340 Programming for Social Scientists (Spring)

-POL42350 Connected_Politics (Spring)
+POL42350 Connected Politics (Spring)

 Core Option Modules - Select one